 - Student's behaviour warrants suspension. - Appropriate school student support strategies and discipline options have been applied and documented, and appropriate support personnel have been involved.
-School-based intervention, however, has failed and the student's behaviour continues as unacceptable. - Discussions with the student and parents/caregiver about misbehaviour that could lead to suspension have taken place (in cases other than those which warrant an immediate suspension). - When appropriate a formal written caution has been provided detailing the unacceptable behaviour with clear expectations of what is required of the student in future. - All action is recorded. - Parents/caregiver informed of the student's suspension and a study plan provided. - Suspension resolution meeting convened.
+School-based intervention, however, has failed and the student's behaviour continues as unacceptable. - Discussions with the student and parents/caregivers about misbehaviour that could lead to suspension have taken place (in cases other than those which warrant an immediate suspension). - When appropriate, a formal written caution has been provided detailing the unacceptable behaviour with clear expectations of what is required of the student in future. - All action is recorded. - Parents/caregivers informed of the student's suspension. - Suspension resolution meeting convened.

-If, after two short suspensions, the unacceptable behaviour continues strategies such as further short suspensions, a long suspension or alternative educational programs must be considered.
-The Director of Public Schools, Department of Education and Communities, must be advised if a student receives more than two short suspensions within a 12 month period.
+If, after two short suspensions, the unacceptable behaviour continues, strategies such as further short suspensions, a long suspension or alternative educational programs must be considered.
+The Director of Public Schools, Department of Education, must be advised if a student receives more than two short suspensions within a 12 month period.